Selecting Data

 .

-For example, here is how you could select all tasks that are in progress:
+For example, here is how you can select all tasks that are in progress:

 select id, title, status from task where status = 'inprogress';